 top of page

-@yuliahapart
+IG: @yuliahapart

 My work is a collage through paint, drawing from historical images, film stills, digital culture, and moments from my immediate surroundings and emotional landscape.
 Working instinctively, I fragment these sources to trace a nonverbal logic through the process of painting.
 I don’t seek resolutions within this method, but flashes of understanding amid the dissonance of contemporary life.